The “Old Immigration”

 10. Fuchs, (42-45); Wikipedia contributors, "List of United States immigration laws" Wikipedia, The Free Encyclopedia.
 (Accessed Aug 14, 2022).

-12. Although the term "old immigration" has historically been used as a reference to immigration from northwestern Europe, in this book, we include the Chinese as well, since the beginning of their arrival corresponds chronologically with the arrival of waves of immigration from northwestern Europe.
+11. Although the term "old immigration" has historically been used as a reference to immigration from northern and western Europe, in this book, we include the Chinese as well, since they began to arrive at roughly the same time.

 License